Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

-Depending on results, more activity may occur but Globalshift believes that the islands will probably not achieve production, at least in the short and medium term, until the market for gas improves and a pipeline to new LNG plants in Mozambique or Tanzania can be justified commercially.
+Depending on results, more activity may occur but Globalshift believes that the islands will probably not achieve production, at least in the short and medium term, until a market for gas has been developed and a pipeline to newly built LNG plants in Mozambique and/or Tanzania can be justified commercially.

 For recent events see News